vsenger/Playground4IoT/README.md

 The Cult of Done Manifesto, Bre Pettis

 To start playing with this device (or toy?!?) we have those main steps:
-* 1. Install Playground4IoT usb driver
+1. Install Playground4IoT usb driver
-* 2. Install and setup Arduino IDE environment: install Arduino IDE itself, setup for ESP32 development and then add libraries.
+1. Install and setup Arduino IDE environment: install Arduino IDE itself, setup for E	SP32 development and then add libraries.
-* 3. Create a thing to represent your board in AWS IoT Core
+1. Create a thing to represent your board in AWS IoT Core
-* 4. Setup the wifi credential, root-ca, device certificate and private key inside the Arduino C code
+1. Setup the wifi credential, root-ca, device certificate and private key inside the Arduino C code
-* 5. Upload the Arduino code to your board using an USB cable
+1. Upload the Arduino code to your board using an USB cable
-* 6. Open AWS IoT Core console and start playing with your board
+1. Open AWS IoT Core console and start playing with your board

 Now let's go deep in each step!

 ## 1. Install Playground4IoT usb driver

+Our board uses a chip called CH340 to communicate throught the USB-C port, this chip is actualy a Serial - USB converter so once you have the driver installed you will see the Playground4IoT as a Serial port (windows: COM1, COM7, COMx - linux /dev/acm0 /dev/usb0 - macs /dev/cu.wchusbserial).

+Follow this nice sparkfun.com tutorial to install the driver: https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all

 ## 2. Arduino IDE

+We have different ways to start programming our Playground4IoT that is based on ESP32 SoC and the simple way to do it is using Arduino IDE.
+It's a very popular IDE / tool for writing firmwares they call sketches using a simplified C sintax with many libraries to abstract all the hardware and C complex code.

+To install Arduino IDE go to Arduino Web Site, download and install it, it's quite simlpe.
+Here is the link: https://www.arduino.cc/en/Main/Software

+After installing the Arduino IDE we must add the ESP32 support.

+1. Open your Arduino IDE

 ## 3. AWS IoT Core Setup

 ## 4. Let's code!